This is Brain Friendly tip #2 from Thomas Armstrong’s book, The Power of the Adolescent Brain. www.ASCD.org

 - Which idea(s) sound the most important or meaningful to you?

 - Which idea(s) are the most doable or feasible?

 - Which suggestion(s) are unrealistic or impossible to do?

 - If you had to choose one to do immediately, which one would you do and what would you have to do prepare to get started?

-Do you have your own ideas for incorporating real world work experiences into your subject area?
+Do you have your own ideas for incorporating more movement into your subject area?
 What could help you to do more of this?
 Materials?